-Ms. Omura brings more than 30 years of international professional experience in the financial sector working in major financial centers of the world.
+Ms. Omura brings more than 40 years of international professional experience in the financial sector working in major financial centers of the world.
 Her global experience adds considerable value to the Board.

-Ms. Omura, age 65, joined the Board of AGL in May 2014.
+Ms. Omura, age 66, joined the Board of AGL in May 2014.
 She is a non-executive director of Nishimoto HD Co.
-Ltd. and a non-executive member of the Board of Directors of HSBC Bank plc, the Private Infrastructure Development Group and chair of its subsidiary, GuarantCo.
+Ltd. and a non-executive member of the Board of Directors of HSBC Bank plc.
+She also serves as Senior Independent Director of the Private Infrastructure Development Group and has served as chair of its subsidiary, GuarantCo.
 Ms. Omura was a Supervisory Board Member of Amatheon Agri Holding N.V. until March 2018.
 She served as Undersecretary General and Vice President of the International Fund for Agricultural Development until February 2012 and, prior to that, as Executive Vice President and CEO of the Multilateral Investment Guarantee Agency of the World Bank Group.